faizank789/vagrant/README.md

 # vagrant
-written by Faizan khan
+- written by Faizan khan

-here i have created two setup
+- Here i have created two setup for KVM VM
 1. local setup
 2. kubernertes setup   | Default [ One Master and One worker ]